caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

     *int*, *optional*, *default = -1*

     Chunk data up by this number of channels.
 This limits the amount of data processed at once.
 Smaller chunks allow for a smaller RAM footprint and greater parallelism but sets an upper limit on the frequency solution intervals that may be employed.
-0 means use full frequency axis but does not cross SPW boundaries. -1 Uses largest solution interval
+0 means 'use the full frequency-axis' but does not cross SPW boundaries. -1 means 'use the largest solution interval'.

   **weight_column**

     *str*, *optional*, *default = WEIGHT*

-    Column with weights for use in Cubical.
+    Column with weights for use in CubiCal.

   **shared_memory**

     *str*, *optional*, *default = 100Gb*

-    Set the amount of shared memory for cubical.
-Default '100Gb'
+    Set the amount of shared memory for CubiCal.

   **madmax_flagging**

     *bool*, *optional*, *default = True*

-    Flags based on maximum of mad in Cubical
+    Flags based on maximum of mad in CubiCal.

   **madmax_flag_thresh**

     *list* *of int*, *optional*, *default = 0, 10*

-    Threshold for madmax flagging in Cubical the provided list works exactly as described in Cubical readthedocs for the parameter --madmax-threshold
+    Threshold for madmax flagging in CubiCal, where the provided list works exactly as described in CubiCal readthedocs for the parameter --madmax-threshold.

   **sol_term_iters**

     *list* *of int*, *optional*, *default = 50, 50, 50*

-    Number of iterations per Jones term for cubical.
+    Number of iterations per Jones term for CubiCal.
 Always a 3 digit array with iterations for 'G,B,GA' even when B or GA are not used.

   **overwrite**

     *bool*, *optional*, *default = True*

-    Allow cubical to overwrite the existing gain_tables and other CubiCal output for self calibration that were produced in a previous run of the selfcal worker with the same prefix.
+    Allow CubiCal to overwrite the existing gain_tables and other CubiCal output for self-calibration that were produced in a previous run of the selfcal worker with the same prefix.

   **dist_max_chunks**

     *int*, *optional*, *default = 4*

     Maximum number of time/freq data-chunks to load into memory simultaneously.
-If 0, then as many as possible will be loaded.
+If set to 0, then as many data-chunks as possible will be loaded.

   **ragavi_plot**

-    Plotting dignostics plots for selfcal calibration.
+    Use ragavi to plot diagnostic plots for self-calibration.

     **enable**

       *bool*, *optional*, *default = False*

-      Enables plotting dignostics
+      Enable the plotting of diagnostics, using ragavi.

     **gaintype**

       *list* *of str*, *optional*, *default = G*

-      List of gain solution types
+      List of gain solution types.
+Options are 'F' (flux-calibration solutions), 'B' (bandpass-calibration solutions), 'K' (delay-calibration solutions), 'G' (gain-calibration solutions), and 'D' (D-Jones leakage-calibration solutions).

     **field**

       *list* *of int*, *optional*, *default = 0*

       Fields to plot.
-Specify by field id, index.
+Specify by field ID.